Hanover-CS/HC23-Isaac-Bevis-Senior-Project/Documents/proposal.md

 ## Competing projects, Similarities and Differences

-The most similar project to mine is the [Open-Source-RKS][1] on GitHub.
+The most similar project to mine is [Open-Source-RKS][1] on GitHub.
 This project uses bluetooth to detect the presence of a key and unlock the vehicle, and lock when key is no longer detected.
 The similarities of this project are that the main control device can detect the key fob and automatically unlock/lock the car.
 But in my project I plan to have manual buttons as well to add another layer of reliability.
 Open RKS allows the user to connect a smartphone via bluetooth to serve as the key fob, I would not be adding this feature to my project because I think it adds potential security vulnerabilities.

+## Projects to pull ideas from
+One project I would be pulling ideas from is this [ESP32-Based Smart Bluetooth Lock][2].
+This project is a "smart home" lock that can unlock your house with the presence of your phone.
+The similarities in ideas from this project are that an ESP32 board gets a signal from somewhere, then uses some sort of verification to verify the user, and then unlocks the door via a relay and electronic actuator.

+## What Microcontrollers will I use

+## What wireless protocols will I use

 [1]: https://github.com/fryefryefrye/Open-Source-RKS "Open Source Remote Keyless System"
-[2]: https://github.com/espressif/esp-now "ESP-NOW protocol github page"
+[2]: https://www.electronicsforu.com/electronics-projects/hardware-diy/esp32cam-based-smart-bluetooth-lock "Smart Bluetooth Lock using ESP32"